 - A reference letter (for experienced professionals and independent scholars).

 All proposed visits are subject to the written approval of the Dean of Academic Affairs.

 Visiting scholars will participate in the academic life of the Graduate School and may also contribute to co-teaching courses, give seminars, mentor students and give public lectures.

 Applications are accepted on a rolling basis.

 Inquiries and applications should be sent to email@example.com.

 Past visiting scholars

-Dilara Köksal, a PhD candidate in Production Management and Marketing at the Department of Business Administration in Marmara University, İstanbul, was a visiting scholar from November 2016 to February 2017 at the Graduate School of The American University of Rome in relation to research for her dissertation titled “Value Creation in Arts Marketing and Online Art Markets”.
+Dilara Köksal, a PhD candidate in Production Management and Marketing at the Department of Business Administration in Marmara University, İstanbul, visited the Graduate School of The American University of Rome in relation to research for her dissertation titled “Value Creation in Arts Marketing and Online Art Markets”.